Free Consultation833-607-9438

 RFID tech makes access automatic and quick.
 No more long lines at the gate entrance.
 No more waiting for the security guard to verify a visitor’s ID.

-Users can just swipe their key fobs or experience quick vehicle access via RFID-enabled tags.
+Users can just tap or present their key fobs or experience quick vehicle access via RFID-enabled tags.

-As for deliveries and contractors, they can be granted temporary access remotely without having to wait for staff to manually give it to them at the gate.
+As for deliveries and contractors, they can be granted temporary access remotely without having to wait for staff to manually give them access at the gate.

 2. Enhanced Security

-With RFID systems, you can make sure that only recognized credentials can open the gate.
+With RFID systems, you can ensure that only authorized credentials can open the gate.
 Lost or stolen key fobs or cards can be revoked instantly.

 Many systems can also integrate with video intercoms or cameras.
 You can visually verify visitors and grant them access without leaving your office.